 How Much is the Right Amount to Spend on a Hobby?

-Hobbies are, by definition, something we do for enjoyment.
+Hobbies, by definition, are something we do for enjoyment.
 They aren’t activities that we absolutely have to do.
 That means that in a purely financial sense, spending any money on hobbies — especially when you have other financial concerns like paying for food and shelter — is wrong.
 The reality of the situation, though, is very different.
-We all enjoy our hobbies (or we wouldn’t pursue them) and we need that enjoyment almost as much as we need food, if we’re going to live life to the fullest.
+We all enjoy our hobbies (or we wouldn’t pursue them).
+It can help keep us motivated to pursue our other goals.
+If we never do anything fun, we may end up falling into a rut and feeling miserable.
+That’s no way to live.
+In that sense, we need that enjoyment almost as much as we need food if we’re going to live life to the fullest.

 But How Much is Too Much?

 There’s no denying that we all need a safety cushion.
 We each need to have a secure financial basis and spending more than a small portion of your budget on hobbies when you’re not in a great place financially rarely makes sense.
-Entirely cutting out enjoyable hobbies — especially those that are relatively inexpensive — should generally be a short-term strategy, while resolving other financial issues.
+Entirely cutting out enjoyable hobbies — especially those that are relatively inexpensive — should generally be a short-term strategy while you resolve other financial issues.

 But when your financial house is in order, the question of how much to spend on your hobbies can be much harder to answer.
 If you don’t actually need a certain amount of money for anything, why shouldn’t you spend it on your hobbies?
-Money is not for hoarding anyway.
+At the end of the day, money isn’t for hoarding.

 Building Hobbies into the Budget